MISP/misp-modules/documentation/README.md

 An expansion module to have the observable's threat score assessed by Google Threat Intelligence.
 - **features**:
->GTI assessment for the given observable, this include information about level of severity, a clear verdict (malicious, suspicious, undetected and bening) and additional information provided by the Mandiant expertise combined with the VirusTotal database.
+>GTI assessment for the given observable, this include information about level of severity, a clear verdict (malicious, suspicious, undetected and benign) and additional information provided by the Mandiant expertise combined with the VirusTotal database.
 >
 >[Output example screeshot](https://github.com/MISP/MISP/assets/4747608/e275db2f-bb1e-4413-8cc0-ec3cb05e0414)
 - **input**: